Trade Forex Trading

 Parabolic SAR Indicator for Placing Trailing Stop-Loss Orders in Forex

-Another example is where a trader moves his stop loss by a certain number of pips after every few hours or after every hour or after every 15 minutes depending on the Forex chart time frame that the trader is using to trade forex.
+Another example is where a trader moves his stop loss by a certain number of pips after every few hours or after every one hour or after every 15 minutes depending on the Forex chart time frame that the trader is using to trade forex.

 In the forex example above the parabolic SAR which had a setting of 2 and 0.02 was used as the trailing stop for the above forex chart.
-The trader would have kept moving the trailing stop level upwards after every Parabolic SAR was plotted until the time when the Parabolic SAR was hit and the forex trend direction reversed.
+The trader would have kept moving the trailing stop level upwards after every Parabolic SAR was plotted until the moment when the Parabolic SAR was hit and the forex trend direction reversed.

 Here are some important points to remember: